awslabs/amazon-kinesis-video-streams-webrtc-sdk-js/examples/amplify-react/README.md

 npm install
 ```

-Configure Amplify by setting your default region and providing an AWS key pair to use within your project
+Configure Amplify by setting your default region and providing an AWS key pair to use within your project.
+If you need specific instructions as to how to configure a user and to obtain an AWS key pair, please see the [following instructions](https://docs.amplify.aws/cli).

 ```bash
 amplify configure